 Get in touch with your inner Laura as you sew up this charming 1870s prairie inspired dress, apron and bonnet ensemble.
 The dress features a gathered bodice with a yoke and waistband that button down the back.
 Finish the skirt with the wide ruffle for an old-fashioned prairie style, or leave the ruffle off and don an easy to make cloth flower for your modern prairie girl.
 The bonnet cinches in the back with a drawstring to achieve a perfect fit and the simple apron ties in the back and has two handy pockets, just the thing for a hard working Prairie girl.
-This easy to make PDF pattern is a great choice for new sewists wanting to develop their sewing skills.
+This easy to make PDF pattern by Thimbles and Acorns is a great choice for new sewists wanting to develop their sewing skills.

 Recommended Fabrics: Dress and Lining in lightweight to medium weight woven fabric such as cotton, cotton blends, linen, or silk.
 Not suitable for knits.